Weiming-Hu/AnalogsEnsemble/README.md

 ## Feedbacks

 We appreciate collaborations and feedbacks from users.
-Please contact the maintainer [weiming@psu.edu](weiming@psu.edu), or create tickets if you have any problems.
+Please contact maintainer [Weiming Hu](http://weiming.ddns.net) through [weiming@psu.edu](weiming@psu.edu), or create tickets if you have any problems.

 Thank you!